tinymce/tinymce-docs/general-configuration-guide/work-with-plugins.md

 });
 ```

-Take a look at your TinyMCE toolbar, and you'll see the list controls now have down arrows attached (to the right of the icon).
+Take a look at your {{site.productname}} toolbar, and you'll see the list controls now have down arrows attached (to the right of the icon).
 Click them, and you've now got extra list options.

 There are more customization options if we don't want all of those list options available to the user.